World Trade Organization: Members and observers

 The WTO has 166 members and 23 observer governments.
 Most recently, on 26 February 2024 at the 13th Ministerial Conference in Abu Dhabi, Comoros and Timor Leste were approved to became the 165th and 166th members.
 In addition to states, the European Union, and each EU country in its own right, is a member.
 WTO members do not have to be fully independent states; they need only be a customs territory with full autonomy in the conduct of their external commercial relations.
 Thus Hong Kong has been a member since 1995 (as "Hong Kong, China" since 1997) predating the People's Republic of China, which joined in 2001 after 15 years of negotiations.
 Taiwan acceded to the WTO in 2002 as the "Separate Customs Territory of Taiwan, Penghu, Kinmen and Matsu."
 The WTO Secretariat omits the official titles (such as Counsellor, First Secretary, Second Secretary and Third Secretary) of the members of Taiwan's Permanent Mission to the WTO, except for the titles of the Permanent Representative and the Deputy Permanent Representative.

 As of 2007, WTO members represented 96.4% of global trade and 96.7% of global GDP.
-Iran, followed by Algeria, are the economies with the largest GDP and trade outside the WTO, using 2005 data.
+Iran, followed by Iraq and Algeria, are the economies with the largest GDP and trade outside the WTO, using 2005 data.
 With the exception of the Holy See, observers must start accession negotiations within five years of becoming observers.
 A number of international intergovernmental organizations have also been granted observer status to WTO bodies.
 Ten UN members have no affiliation with the WTO.